 The process of creating metal forms, painting and coating with enamel is a rather complicated process.
 Surprisingly, at that time the ancient Persians had such skills.
 For enamel, mostly silver and copper are used.
 The patterns of the minakari are so diverse that it is difficult to find two pieces with the same patterns.
 Several masters take part in the process.
 First the basis for painting from silver, gold or copper is prepared.
 It can be a vase, a plate, a jug and etc. Then the product is enameled and burned.
 The process is repeated for 3 times.
 And finally, when the object is ready, the master covers it with a painting.
 First, a background color is applied, then fine patterns and the smallest details.
 When the painting is finished, the object is placed in the oven.
 The finished product is examined in detail for the detection of cracks and defects and only products with a perfectly even coating and a pattern are sold or exhibited.

-Isfahan is considered the center of ornamental art and the best enamel masters live and create in Isfahan.
+Isfahan is considered the center of ornamental art and the best enamel masters live in Isfahan.
 The most expensive and unique products are stored and exhibited in the Museum of Traditional Arts and Crafts.
 In the city bazaar of Isfahan, you can find the best examples of the minakari, and each of them deserves special attention.
 The products are also exhibited on Chahar-Bak Street and next to Naksh-e Jahan Square.
 In all bazaars of Iran, you can also find counters with pitchers and souvenirs with paintings.
 Souvenir with unique painting will be a wonderful present as a memory of an unforgettable journey to an ancient country.